 Thomas Ambrose II, MD, Avera Orthopedics surgeon, recommended she see Jonathan Buchanan, MD, and she did.

-Buchanan used a regenerative medicine approach using injections of platelet-rich plasma (PRP).
+Buchanan used a regenerative medicine approach using injections of concentrated plasma cells.
 These can help reduce pain for musculoskeletal conditions such as tennis elbow, rotator cuff tendinitis and Achilles tendinitis like Bruggeman faced.
-PRP uses a concentration of platelet cells taken from your own blood to promote the body’s natural healing process.
+This therapy uses a concentration of cells taken from your own blood to promote the body’s natural healing process.

 “It is painful and they did put a lot of Novocain into my leg before the injections.
 My leg was numb for a few days,” said Bruggeman.
 “I wore a walking boot, too, to hold everything together.
 I had three injections at each of the three appointments.”

-PRP boosts healing by growing and maturing adult stem cells and improving blood flow with injections at the injury location.
-It can also be used to address ligament sprains, plantar fasciitis, tendonitis and tennis elbow as well as torn rotator cuff pain.
+This therapy boosts healing by growing and maturing adult stem cells and improving blood flow with injections at the injury location.
+It can also be used to address ligament sprains, plantar fasciitis, tendonitis, and tennis elbow as well as torn rotator cuff pain.

 “The pain I had was a real drag, and I’d say it’s not completely gone, but pretty close,” Bruggeman said.
 “I have had the surgeries and the other approaches and they were painful and the recovery was hard.
 This was much easier – and so far, much more successful.”

-With physical therapy on her next-steps list, Bruggeman said she would encourage anyone to consider PRP.
+With physical therapy on her next-steps list, Bruggeman said she would encourage anyone to consider this kind of therapy.